 Let’s do the math, budgeting for a CISO position:

-With our service, you get to use our whole team of seasoned professionals under one service name: CISO as a Service.
+You get to use our whole team of seasoned professionals under one service name: CISO as a Service with our service.

-The cost savings are obvious.
+The cost savings are apparent.
 Let’s take recruitment, for example: